20 IRA Mistakes to Avoid

 5. Assuming a Backdoor Roth IRA Will Be Tax-Free

 The backdoor Roth IRA should be a tax-free maneuver in many instances.
-After all, the investor has contributed money that has already been taxed, and if the money is converted shortly after contribution, those assets won't have generated much in the way of gains, either.
-For investors with substantial Traditional IRA assets that have never been taxed, however, the maneuver may, in fact, be partially--even mostly--taxable, thanks to something called "the pro rata rule."
+After all, the investor has contributed money that has already been taxed, and if the conversion is executed promptly (and the money is left in cash until it is), those assets won't have generated any investment earnings, either.
+For investors with substantial traditional IRA assets that have never been taxed, however, the maneuver may, in fact, be partially--even mostly--taxable, as outlined here.

-6. Assuming a Backdoor Roth IRA Is Off-Limits Because of Substantial Traditional IRA Assets
+6. Assuming a Backdoor Roth IRA Is Off-Limits Due to Substantial Traditional IRA Assets

 Investors with substantial Traditional IRA assets that have never been taxed shouldn't automatically rule out the backdoor IRA idea, however.
 If they have the opportunity to roll their IRA into their employer's 401(k), they can effectively remove those 401(k) assets from the calculation used to determine whether their backdoor IRA is taxable.
-And even if getting into a Roth IRA via the backdoor may trigger some taxes after the conversion due to the pro rata rule, that doesn't necessarily negate the benefits of doing it.
+This article discusses the topic in greater depth.

 7. Not Contributing Later in Life

-Many Americans are working longer than they used to.
-In recognition of that fact, the SECURE Act removed the age limits on contributions to Traditional IRAs, and Roth IRA contributions were already allowable for people of any age.
-The key requirement is that the contributor or his/her spouse have enough earned income (from working, not from Social Security or their portfolios) to cover the amount of their contribution.
+True, investors can't make traditional IRA contributions post-age 70 1/2.
+They can, however, make Roth contributions, assuming they or their spouse have enough earned income (from working, not from Social Security or their portfolios) to cover the amount of their contribution.
 Making Roth IRA contributions later in life can be particularly attractive for investors who don't expect to need the money in their own retirements but instead plan to pass it on to their heirs, who in turn will be able to take tax-free withdrawals.
-After all, Roth IRAs don't impose required minimum distributions.
-Traditional IRA contributionss will tend to be less attractive for older adults because they do have RMDs.
+(Roth IRAs aren't currently subject to required minimum distributions.)

 The ability to take tax-free withdrawals in retirement is the key advantage of having a Roth IRA.
 But even investors who are age 59 1/2 have to satisfy what's called the five-year rule, meaning that the assets must be in the Roth for at least five years before they begin withdrawing them.
-That's straightforward enough, but things get more complicated if your money is in a Roth because you converted Traditional IRA assets.
+That's straightforward enough, but things get more complicated if your money is in a Roth because you converted traditional IRA assets.
+This article describes the five-year rule in detail.

 Many investors begin saving in their 401(k)s and start to amass sizable sums there before they turn to an IRA.
-Thus, it might be tempting to think of the IRA as "mad money," suitable for investing in niche investments such an exchange-traded fund that is set up to capitalize on electric vehicles or cryptocurrency.
+Thus, it might be tempting to think of the IRA as "mad money," suitable for investing in niche investments such an ETF that is set up to capitalize on falling energy prices or Brazilian inflation-protected securities.
 Don't fall into that trap.
 While an IRA can indeed be a good way to capture asset classes that aren't offered in a company retirement plan, ongoing contributions to the account, plus investment appreciation, mean that an IRA can grow into a nice chunk of change over time.
 Thus, it makes sense to populate it with core investment types from the start, such as diversified stock, bond, and balanced funds, rather than dabbling in narrow investment types that don't add up to a cohesive whole.
-A good-quality target-date fund can be an excellent hands-off option for IRA assets.

 13. Doubling Up on Tax Shelters